jeffpar/basicdos/blog/_posts/2020-07-31-interlude.md

 ## The DOS "Kernel"

 **IBMDOS.COM** is the second file loaded by the boot code.

-More about that component in the next blog post....
+It installs handlers for all the usual INT 2xh software interrupts, the INT 30h vector for the old "CALL 5" CP/M-style interface, and the INT 32h vector for a new set of BASIC-DOS "utility" functions.